matt-mangia/kafka-admin/README.md

   - ^connect-cluster-.*
 ```

-All (truly) internal topics are ignored by the delete process, for the rest use regex pattern as outlined above.
+All (truly) internal topics are ignored by the delete process, for the rest use a list or regex pattern as shown above.
 All topic delete operations must be explicitly enabled using `delete` flag (-d).
 If you're not using delete topics, then you do not need to worry about using the "default_topics" section.